glassBead-tc/glassBead-tc/README.md

 ---

 ### 🧩 What I’m Building
-- 🧠 [Thoughtbox](https://github.com/Kastalien-Research/clear-thought-two) – Thoughtbox is a reasoning workstation for agents.
+- 🧠 [Thoughtbox](https://github.com/Kastalien-Research/clear-thought-two) – Thoughtbox is the observability layer that agents want to use.
-- 🪶 [Model Enhancement Servers](https://github.com/waldzellAI/model-enhancement-servers) – monorepo of servers for model enhancement and workflow integration
-- 💡 [Claude Bloom](https://github.com/glassBead-tc/claude-bloom) – experimental shell automation using Claude Code SDK

 ---